 Oil Movement and Shipping

 Huge quantity and variety of crude oils, about 3 million ton per annum and about equal tonnage distributed in about thirty products are handled at NRL.
-For this, elaborate system of pumping stations, pipelines, tankage and loading gantries are maintained.
+For this, a complex network of pumping stations, pipelines, tankage and loading gantries are maintained.
 The inventory of crude oil and products stored at refinery tankage has enormous monetary value.
 This operation involves receipt and transfer of crude oil from port terminal, inland domestic crude oil receipts, transfer to and receipts from processing units, product transfer to Oil Marketing Companies, product shipment through tank lorry filling gantries.

 A whole maze of pipelines and over one hundred and fifty crude oil and product storage tanks are utilized for this purpose.
 Shipping Department works side-by-side with Oil Movement to facilitate documentations and coordination with Excise Authorities.